DataDog/hiring-engineers/walkthrough.md

 sudo /bin/su - root
 ```

-Use this command to install the PostgreSQL database on your host.
-Make sure you are SSH'd into your target VM and not your Cloud Shell when you run these commands.
+Use the commands below to install the PostgreSQL database on your host.
+Make sure you are SSH'd into your target instance and not your Cloud Shell when you run them.

 First update the apt cache on your host:
 ```bash